pritayan/Arctyx/README.md

 ---
 ## AND THAT'S 'SCRIPTS' NOT 'SCRITPS' ......
+---
+## [NOTE] - There could be error and bugs right now as I am still working on this.
 ## Changes and Edits are welcome.
 Join me in making it more advance and Frost-cool !!!!
 ---
 ## 📦 Installation